RamcoMeetups/meetup1/README.md

 3. IMG Support - For providing us with mic, projector and necessary technical support

 4. Admin Team - For helping us with Samosas, Coffee & Tea

+5. Audience - For attending the meetup :-)